Christmas on a budget does not need to be a sad affair…

 Don’t buy “the” product if your child won’t love it.

-American Girl.
+For example, American Girl.
 They send catalogs and they are THE thing for little girls, but my daughter mostly wants to color and make lists of all the American girl stuff that she loves –mainly because she loves pencils and paper and stickers and markers.
 And she loves the IDEA of American Girl — but she doesn’t do dolls.
 That just doesn’t appeal to her.
 I have a nice doll at my parent’s house and she is initially excited about it.
 But then it wanes and she goes to look for the crayons.

 I love the idea of an American Girl doll.
 It just seems so sweet and wholesome.
 I imagine sweet little girls playing with sweet little dolls.
 Basically, what you always envision parenthood like.
 But, in watching my daughter with the other dolls my daughter hadn’t played with I had mentioned to my mom that a good test would be a Target faux AG doll.
-Either way it would be worth the 20 bucks or so to see if she really liked dolls.
+Either way, it would be worth the 20 bucks or so to see if she really liked dolls.

 Turns out, she doesn’t.
 They sit there. she maybe once a year changes their clothes.
 That’s it.
 Would spending $200 on American Girl stuff that just sits and gets dusty be worth it?
 I kind of doubt it.